How to market your photography business: Five unexpected ways

 2. “Professionalize personal work/ projects"

 Create an alter-persona or a name a formal entity for personal work.
 Mine is Lucy, Noir.
 I have a dark side, which I used to think wasn’t good for my niches of photography, but have since changed my tune.
 I now have a category of my blog that is devoted to personal work.
 It shows dimension as a creative and professional, and creates something more formal to share creative projects under.
-Like a “division” which makes you perceived as more professional than say a hobbyist that takes random photos of people and flowers for example.
+Like a division or department in a company which makes you perceived as more professional than say a hobbyist that takes random photos of people and flowers for example.
 Making that artistic division is helpful for marketing because it can feel more intentional so that people really regard you as a leader in the field.
 You may not actually do anything different in the backend; it’s simply about positioning and perception on the front end.

 I also feature a section on Lucy, Noir in my About page, complete with an artist statement (shown).
 This instantly elevates and makes personal work very cohesive with a message to clients that I take my craft seriously and they can feel they are hiring someone who makes efforts to live in their art every day and will bring a high level of that talent to their session.